-If the offender whose crime caused the bodily harm to the victim is not known, his or her whereabouts are unknown, or his or her criminal prosecution is prevented by a lawful impediment and the victim’s bodily harm has not otherwise been fully compensated, the victim may claim compensation if the outcome of investigation or summary investigation by criminal prosecution authorities does not raise justified doubts as to whether the crime by which bodily harm was caused to the victim actually occurred.
-The claim must be supported by the lawful decision of the criminal prosecution authority or court that last considered the matter proving the abovementioned facts.
+If the identity of the offender whose crime caused the injury to the victim is not known, if his/her whereabouts are unknown, or if a lawful impediment prevents him/her from undergoing criminal prosecution and the injury to the victim has not otherwise been fully compensated, the victim may claim compensation only if the outcome of investigation or summary investigation by criminal-prosecution authorities does not raise justified doubts as to whether the crime through which the victim suffered injury actually occurred.
+The claim must be supported by the final decision of the criminal prosecution authority or court that last considered the matter, in order to prove the facts detailed above.

-For example, will the compensation cover:
+For example, the compensation will cover the following:

-– Material (non-psychological) damage:
+– Physical (non-psychological) damage:

-– Psychological (moral) damage:
+– Psychological (non-material) damage:

-– Material (non-psychological) damage:
+– Physical (non-psychological) damage:

 – Psychological damage:

-Compensation is paid in one payment.
+Compensation is paid out in a single payment.

-The law does not provide for a minimum amount of compensation.
-The maximum amount of compensation is set at 50 times the minimum wage at the time when the offence was committed (note: currently € 21 750).
+The law does not stipulate a minimum amount of compensation.
+The maximum amount of compensation is set at 50 times the minimum wage at the time when the offence was committed (note: this is currently EUR 29 000).

 Compensation proceedings are not subject to charges.

-The victim is not required to participate.
+The victim is not required to be present.

 There is no legal aid specifically for the purpose of claiming compensation.
-It is possible to use general legal assistance provided by the State from the Legal Aid Centre.
-In addition, the Ministry of Justice of the Slovak Republic itself provides basic guidance for claiming compensation.
+It is possible to use general legal aid provided by the State through the Legal Aid Centre.
+In addition, the Ministry of Justice itself provides basic guidance for claiming compensation.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.